taijusanagi/motion-mint/README.md

 ### EAS Attestation

-- **EAS (Ethereum Attestation Service)**: Used to manage the licensing of motion data.
-It ensures that licensing terms are adhered to and provides a mechanism for verification of rights and ownership.
+- **EAS (Ethereum Attestation Service)**: Used to manage the attestation of motion data.
+It ensures that provides a mechanism for verification of rights and ownership.

 #### Optimism schema